azriel91/peace/doc/src/ideas.md

 </details>

 <details>
 <summary>8.
-Adding / removing / modifying item specs in flows</summary>
+Adding / removing / modifying items in flows</summary>
 <div>

-Implementors may add/remove/modify item specs in flows.
+Implementors may add/remove/modify items in flows.

 Peace needs to be designed such that these changes do not cause already-existent flows to not be loadable, i.e. when:

-* `states_*.yaml` contains state for which an item spec no longer exists in the flow.
+* `states_*.yaml` contains state for which an item no longer exists in the flow.
-* `states_*.yaml` does not contain state for an item spec that is newly added to the flow.
+* `states_*.yaml` does not contain state for an item that is newly added to the flow.
-* `states_*.yaml` contains state whose fields are different to a new version of an item spec.
+* `states_*.yaml` contains state whose fields are different to a new version of an item.

     This one can be addressed by having `State` be an enum, with versioned variants.